 Iraq Legal Education Initiative

 Launched in 2012, the Iraq Legal Education Initiative (ILEI) is a partnership between Stanford Law School and the American University of Iraq, Sulaimani (AUIS).
-The project provides Stanford Law School and AUIS with the unique opportunity to build a center of excellence of legal education in Iraq.
+The project presentes a unique opportunity to build a center of excellence for legal education in Kurdish Iraq.

-Shaped by decades of dictatorship, war, isolation, and political change, the legal systems of Iraq and the Iraqi Kurdistan Region has developed into a complex hybrid of local, regional and federal laws as well as practices rooted in custom or religion.
+Shaped by decades of dictatorship, war, isolation, and political change, the legal systems of Iraq and its Kurdistan Region have developed into a complex hybrid of local, regional and federal laws as well as practices rooted in custom or religion.
 As a result, law school curriculum tends to be outdated and impractical.
-Many textbooks, for instance, date back to Baghdad in the 1970's and do not cover key recent developments in Iraqi and IKR law, such as the new Constitution of 2005.
+Many textbooks date back to Baghdad in the 1970s and do not cover key recent developments in Iraqi and Kurdish law, such as the new Constitution of 2005.